 Joel Leyden recently created the largest group in support of Israel on Facebook with over 100,000 members.

 A digital PR task that was recognized by CNN, TIME, FOX, The New York Times, The JC, The Jewish Week, The Jerusalem Post and several other leading, global media outlets.

-Leyden also created the largest and most respected online forum for Jewish and Israeli PR and MARCOM professionals with over 700 members on LinkedIn.
+Joel Leyden created the largest, most respected online forum for Jewish and Israeli PR and MARCOM professionals with over 1,000 members on LinkedIn.
 His most recent contribution to the Jewish world was creating the largest social media forum in support of Israel humanitarian aid to Nepal - www.Israel4Nepal.com.

-Today, Jewish PR continues to provide professional consultancy to a wide variety of Jewish organizations.
+Today, Jewish PR™ continues to provide professional consultancy to a wide variety of Jewish and Israeli organizations.

-Jewish PR provides a wide variety of media services that serve to inform and educate.
+Jewish PR provides a wide variety of media services that serve to inform, brand and educate.

 These powerful branding services transcend the Jewish community - being seen and embraced by millions worldwide including diplomats, reporters, editors, the business community and the general public.